-The law requires that all dogs must wear a collar with the owner's name and address inscribed on it, or on a disc attached to it, to enable the owner to be traced.
+The law requires that all dogs must be micro-chipped and must wear a collar with the owner's name and address inscribed on it, or on a disc attached to it, to enable the owner to be traced.
 If the dog is wearing a disc it is likely that it will be returned either by a member of the public or a dog warden.
-If your dog is micro-chipped this will assist the dog warden to quickly identify its owner.
+A micro-chip assists the dog warden to quickly identify an owner - the owner's current contact details need to be registered on the database against the micro-chip.
 If the owner cannot be identified we have no choice but to kennel the dog and a fee for the dogs return will then be payable.

 Help prevent your dog from straying

 It is essential that your dog gets an appropriate level of physical and mental stimulation to avoid problems like straying.
 Dogs that become bored are more likely to escape from the house or garden in search of an adventure.

 Your dog may also stray to search for a mate.
 This can be countered by having your dog neutered.

 What to do if you lose your dog

 Stray dogs will often be picked up by our dog wardens and taken to a holding kennel - you can see recent stray dogs collected by our contractor via the link at the bottom of this page.